-OVERVIEW: The Frederick H. Leonhardt Foundation is a small family funder primarily supports New Mexico nonprofits in the areas of experimental learning, child development, mental health, and graduate-level field science education.
+OVERVIEW: The Frederick H. Leonhardt Foundation is a small family funder that primarily supports New Mexico nonprofits in the areas of experimental learning, child development, mental health, and graduate-level field science education.

 FUNDING AREAS: Experimental learning, executive function skills, graduate work in field sciences, infant mental health and child development, mental health

-PROFILE: The Frederick H. Leonhardt Foundation (FHL Foundation) is a small private family funder based in Albuquerque, New Mexico.
-It was incorporated in 1953 and received nonprofit status in 1955.
-Frederick H. Leonhardt started the foundation, and his son ran the foundation in the 1970s and 80s.
+PROFILE: Incorporated in 1953, the Frederick H. Leonhardt Foundation (FHL Foundation) is a small private family funder based in Albuquerque, New Mexico.
+Frederick H. Leonhardt started the foundation, and his son ran the foundation in the 1970s and 1980s.
 Together, they ran Fritzsche Brothers, which later became Fritzsche, Dodge & Olcott, and sold essential oils, fragrances, and flavors.
 Leonhardt's grandson, Rick, has run the foundation since 1999.
-You can learn more about the family in its legacy statement.
+Grantseekers can learn more about the family in its legacy statement.
 The foundation’s grantmaking areas of interest include experimental learning, executive function skills, graduate work in field sciences, infant mental health and child development, and mental health.